 The main thing GPS Visualizer cannot do is store your maps for you.
 It is not intended as a Facebook-style "sharing" site where you can upload and comment on all your photographs, videos, etc. Files that are created here are permanently deleted a few days later, so if you want to share your creations with friends, you'll need to find a place to store them.

-If all you need is a free place to store an HTML map, DropBox.com is an excellent choice.
+If all you need is a free place to store an HTML map, DropBox.com works.
 If you want simple permanent storage for your GPS tracks, check out GPSies or TripTrack.
-If you want more of a blog-like interface for uploading media along with your tracks, check out EveryTrail.com or AllTrails.com.
-Sites like these do not allow nearly as much customization in the appearance of your maps, but they provide extra "Web 2.0" features that GPS Visualizer does not.
+If you want more of a blog-like interface for uploading media along with your tracks, check out WikiLoc.com.
+Sites like WikiLoc do not allow nearly as much customization in the appearance of your maps, but they provide extra "sharing" features that GPS Visualizer does not.